fermentationist/chat-console/README.md

 - **save** - Save the current chat log to text file.
 You will be prompted for a filename and location.
 - **load** - Load chat log from file and display it in the console.
 You will be prompted for a filename and location.
 - **help** - Display the help message.

+### Interacting with the Chatbot

+  There are a few different ways to exchange messages with the chatbot.
+  1. **Public chatbot**
+      * The chatbot will respond to any public message sent to the chat room (with the `say` command), that contains its wake-word (the chatbot's name).
+For example, if the chatbot's name is "ChatBot", you can send it a message by typing ````say `ChatBot, what is the weather like today?` ```` in the client console.
+Messages sent to the chatbot in this way will be visible to all users in the chat room, as will the chatbot's response.
+      * The chatbot will store all messages sent to it publicly in the same conversation history, regardless of sender.
+  2. **Private chatbot**
+      * If you send a private message to the chatbot, using either the `bot` or `pm` commands, the chatbot will respond privately to you.
+      * The chatbot will store all messages sent to it privately in a separate conversation history for each user.

 ---